dLeigh01/gallery-of-horns/README.md

 Number and name of feature: **#3 - Bootstrap**

-Estimate of time needed to complete:
+Estimate of time needed to complete: 10 min

 Start time: